manekinekko/angular-search-experience/README.md

 > yarn
 ```

+## Developement server

-## Developement server: the backend
+### the backend (cloud function)

 The backed is relying on a Serverless architecture implemented Cloud Functions for Firebase.
 This project comes with `firebase-tools` as a local dependency.
 Please note that this dependency is usually installed globally.

-Also, the Firebase runtine is using an older version of Node.js: `v6.11.5`.
+Also, the Firebase runtime is using an older version of Node.js: `v6.11.5`.
 We've included a `.nvmrc` folder under `/functions`.
-This special file is used by `NVM` allowing you to easily switch between diffent versions of Node.js on your machine.
-If you don't have `NVM` installed, here is [the installation guide](https://github.com/creationix/nvm#installation).
+This special file is a configuration file used by `NVM` to easily switch to a required version of Node.js inside a specific folder.
+If you don't already have `NVM` installed, please read [the installation guide](https://github.com/creationix/nvm#installation).

-Use `NVM` to install the required Node.js version and then use it (inside the `/functions` folder):
+Use `NVM` to install the required Node.js version and then use it (only inside the `/functions` folder):

 ```
 > nvm install 6.11.5